Who is a motor trade policy suitable for?

 Goods in transit cover

-This insures any goods you may transport using trade vehicles as part of your business.
+This protects any goods you may transport using trade vehicles as part of your business.

 Parts only

-If you don’t drive your customers’ cars at all, you may find parts-only cover is cheaper.
-Bear in mind, however, that you won’t be covered at all, not even to move the vehicle.
+Some providers offer motor trade insurance even if you don’t drive your customers’ cars at all.
+You may find a parts-only cover is cheaper when conducting a motor traders insurance comparison.
+Bear in mind, however, that you won’t be covered even to move the vehicle.

 As a specialist type of insurance that covers a lot of eventualities and items, motor trade policies can be pricey, especially if you’re new to the motor trade business.
-If this is your first time buying insurance, check out our guide to start-up car traders insurance.
+If this is your first time buying insurance, you can get expert advice from our panel of insurance providers when you submit your details through the quote form.

 Here are our top tips for keeping the cost of your policy down: